April 25, August 25, December 25

 Perhaps we come to journey in this way because we want to avoid the people and/or circumstance we encounter in the present.
-We may find a partner, a community member, a circumstance of life too hard to live with, so we imagine ‘better times’ or somewhere we would rather be – or perhaps we simply just shut down.
-Any reacting to difficulty that might happen if we were present in the moment is put aside as we disassociate into what is ultimately unreality.
+We may find a partner, a community member, a circumstance of life too hard to live with, so we imagine ‘better times’ or somewhere we would rather be – or perhaps we simply just shut down or disassociate into what is ultimately unreality.
 Tension is avoided.
-So too, however, is an opportunity for growth within ourselves, communally, and with God.
+So too, however, is an opportunity for growth.

-Too much disassociation into daydreams, presumption etc, can mean that we are not in harmony with the communal life around us.
-As time goes on we begin live on two levels: the ego with its suffering and avoidance, and the deeper self that our suffering and avoidance covers up.
-Rather than life being the event of integration between ego and self, it becomes more a splintering, a disintegrating of consciousness.
+Too much disassociation into daydreams, presumption etc, can mean that we are not in harmony with the life around us.
+As time goes on, we can exist on the level of the ego with its suffering and avoidance and forget much of the deeper self that our suffering and avoidance can hide.
+Rather than life being the event of integration of ego and self, it becomes more a splintering, a disintegrating of consciousness.

 It is important for every type of community to have rituals where connection and relationship are reaffirmed and attended to.
 Here we see Benedict outlining ritual for his community.
 It would be a stretch, today, to see family members lying prostrate before each other as they come home from a long day at school or work.

 Benedict was conscious enough to realise that influences from outside the monastic community – influences not consistent with other-centred loving – can be released into the communal life via monastics journeying.
 He knew the threat that a ‘contagion’ of this kind spreading in the minds and hearts of community members could be to a loving life.
 He was aware of our own weaknesses and forgetfulness.
-He established the Abbot, the community leader, as the ‘regulator’, helping to keep everyone tuned in to the spirit of a loving community life.
+He established the abbot, the community leader of his time, as the ‘regulator’, helping to keep everyone tuned in to the spirit of a loving communal life.